Multi-Scale Relational Graph Convolutional Network for Multiple Instance Learning in Histopathology Images: Results and Discussion

 We compared our method with SOTA models in single and multiple magnifications.
 For single magnification models, we evaluated the aggregators of DeepMIL, CLAM-SB, DGCN, HIPT-MIL, and TransMIL.
 DeepMIL and CLAM-SB are attention-based, DGCN is a graph-based, and HIPT-MIL and TransMIL are transformer-based representative models.
 For multi-magnification models, we compared our model with DS-MIL, and ZoomMIL as attention-based and MS-GWNN as a Graph-based MIL model.

-It is important to note that since HIPT uses $4096\times4096$ patches as region-level for ViT$_{4096-256}$ and TMA images in the Zurich dataset at $20\times$ magnification are $1550\times 1550$ pixels, the hierarchical idea for WSIs cannot be implemented to its full extend in TMAs.
-Instead, for ViT$_{256-16}$ and ResNet18, we evaluated ViT$_{\text{TMA}-256}$ as their aggregator, in the same way that ViT$_{\text{WSI}-4096}$ is the aggregator for the HIPT model in WSIs.
-Moreover, since the number of patches in TMA images are less compared to WSIs, and final prediction depends on the area size, in the ZoomMIL, we set $k$ equal to maximum number of patches across TMA images to not discard any patches in top-$k$.

-The results of comparing our model with SOTA models are shown in Table \ref{tab:sota}.
+The results of comparing our model with SOTA models are shown in Tables \ref{tab:sota} and \ref{tab:sota_res}.
 It can be seen that MS-RGCN is outperforming all of the models in ViT and ResNet18 feature extractors.
-MS-RGCN improves SOTA models performance by up to $6.88\%$ in macro averaged AUC, and $0.219$ in quadratic weighted Cohen's $\kappa$ on the source domain, and up to $6.43\%$ in AUC and $0.249$ in $\kappa$ on the held-out set.
+MS-RGCN improves SOTA models performance by up to $21.9\%$ in quadratic weighted Cohen's $\kappa$, and $6.88\%$ in macro averaged AUC on the source domain and up to $24.9\%$ in $\kappa$ and $6.43\%$ in AUC on the Zurich set.
 We believe ResNet18 is working better because all of its weights have been updated during training.
 As a result, ResNet18 is capable of better extracting morphological features.
 We can see that DeepMIL has the closest performance to MS-RGCN on the source dataset.
-However, its performance drops significantly on the held-out dataset where we have a large gap of $2.20\%$ and $2.60\%$ in AUC and $0.094$ and $0.047$ in $\kappa$, in ViT and ResNet18, respectively.
-Furthermore, ZoomMIL is the best SOTA method in term of generalizability, but the differences on both source and held-out datasets are substantial compared to MS-RGCN.
+However, its performance drops significantly on the Zurich dataset where we have a large gap of $9.4\%$ and $4.7\%$ in $\kappa$ and $2.20\%$ and $2.60\%$ in AUC, in ViT and ResNet18, respectively.
+Furthermore, ZoomMIL is the best SOTA method in terms of generalizability, however MS-RGCN performs better by a large margin on source, Zurich, and Colorado datasets.

+It is important to note that, for a fair comparison of our proposed model with the state-of-the-art, we tried various hyper-parameter settings for competing algorithms to make sure hyper-parameter setting did not contribute to inferior performance of the state-of-the-art algorithms (further details in Supplemental text; Section \textit{0.2}.).